 Two years later, in 1823, the Troy Sentinel published the poem A Visit from St. Nicholas, commonly known as ‘Twas the Night Before Christmas.
 The poem featured eight flying reindeer pulling Santa’s sleigh, and for the first time, they are identified by name.
 (Quiz Question 1: Can you name all eight of Santa’s reindeer?)

 In 1948, May’s brother-in-law Johnny Marks made the story into a song.
 It was featured in a cartoon shown in movie theaters, but wasn’t released as a stand-alone recording until 1949 when “The Singing Cowboy” Gene Autry recorded the song and its popularity soared.
-Rudolph the Red-Nosed Reindeer is the second biggest-selling Christmas song of all time next to Bing Crosby’s White Christmas.
+Rudolph the Red-Nosed Reindeer is one of the biggest-selling Christmas songs of all time.
 (Quiz Question 3: Is Rudolph the Red-Nosed Reindeer a male or female?)